mariuskas1/CoderrAPI/README.md

 # Coderr

 ## Description
-Coderr is a Django REST Framework (DRF) application for freelance IT services.
+Coderr is an ASP.NET Core application for freelance IT services.
 Users can create accounts, post offers for services, place orders for available services, and submit reviews.

+Note: Please do also check out the DRF-version for this API under: https://github.com/mariuskas1/coderr_backend

 ---